clovers1111/portable-backup/README.md

 #### Known issues

-- Shortcuts are ambiguous (i.e., not defined as a folder or a file) to the functions I am using from the default python library <os> and <shutil> and therefore are not backed up.
+- Shortcuts are ambiguous (i.e., not defined as a folder or a file) to the default python libraries <os> and <shutil>; therefore, they are not backed up.

 ## Long-Term Goals